MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-createrendertargetview.md

 Type: <b><a href="https://msdn.microsoft.com/92451E4C-5E70-4015-8760-3F75066A44FD">D3D12_CPU_DESCRIPTOR_HANDLE</a></b>

-Describes the CPU descriptor handle that represents the start of the heap that holds the render-target view.
+Describes the CPU descriptor handle that represents the destination where the newly-created render target view will reside.